ethwinch/Project-5---Data-Dashboard-P1/README.md

 ## Notes

-I wasn't really sure how to implement a search functions that searches within the city data.
+I wanted to search by individual bits of data on the city- such as humidity, station name, etc. -but I couldn't figure out how to search by individual items within the object without copy and pasting code or creating a ridiculous amount of condition statements.
+If I had more time, I'd like to try to properly implement this feature.

 ## License